kankurodev/asl/node-repo/assignment3/README.md

-# Assignment: Set up Symfony
+# Assignment: Nodejs CRUD

-This assignment consists of an application built using nodejs, express, and pug.
-Within the application you will find all of the default files along with a few altered files to create a basic navigation and register form.
+This assignment focuses on the ability to create a CRUD application using Nodejs and MySQL.
+Within the application you will find a new users page which displays all current users in the db upon load and allows you to add, edit, or delete users.

 ### Contact